tssdantas/ProcessControl/DMC/README.md

 ## Main features of the control algorithm

 The main features are:
-* **2 Input & 2 Output process described by a Transfer Function model, converted to a Step response based space state MIMO model**
+* **2 Input & 2 Output process described by a generic Transfer Function model, converted to a Step response based space state MIMO model**
 * **No restrictions on Input & Output**

 ## Licensing information for this project.